devslopes/dwa-templates/coding-team-templates/coding-question.md

   `Your answer goes here…`

 - [ What did you try?
 What was the expected result?
 What was the result in fact?
-Attach screenshots of the result you got for each item of what you have tried. ]
+Add code snippets of the changes you tried and attach screenshots of the result you got for each item of what you have tried. ]

   `Your answer goes here…`

 - [ Did you join the mentor’s call to get help on that issue?
 (Y/N) ]

+  `Your answer goes here…`

+- [ Share your code professionally (GitHub repo URL, StackBlitz project URL, Code snippet with syntax highlighting) ]

   `Your answer goes here…`